An Introduction to Tau Station

 The following actions can decrease your reputation, in decreasing order:

-- Attacking and defeating the same player twice (or more often) within 24 hours
+- Attacking the same player twice (or more often) within 24 hours

 - Getting into a fight in a bar (Inn) from consuming alcohol or stims